facebook/docusaurus/website/docs/api/plugins/plugin-content-blog.md

 :::tip

-If you have installed `@docusaurus/preset-classic`, you don't need to install it as a dependency.
-You can also configure it through the [classic preset options](presets.md#docusauruspreset-classic) instead of doing it like below.
+If you use the preset `@docusaurus/preset-classic`, you don't need to install this plugin as a dependency.

+You can configure this plugin through the [preset options](#ex-config-preset).

 :::